alan-hadyk/grocify/README.md

 7. **Prettier** - An opinionated code formatter that ensures consistent formatting across your codebase.
 8. **Socket.IO** - A library for real-time bidirectional event-based communication using WebSockets or other protocols.
 9. **GraphQL Code Generator** - A tool that generates code out of your GraphQL schema, allowing typed queries, mutations, subscriptions, and more.
-10. **Playwright** - An end-to-end testing tool for web browsers, allowing cross-browser testing and automation.
+10. **Maestro** - Maestro is the simplest and most effective mobile UI testing framework.
+Maestro is built on learnings from its predecessors (Appium, Espresso, UIAutomator, XCTest) and allows you to easily define and test your Flows.
 11. **react-i18next** - react-i18next is a powerful internationalization framework for React / React Native which is based on i18next.

 ### Backend